Location4075 N College Road

 Animal Inventory and Production

 The MSU dairy herd consists of approximately 200 Holstein cows ranging from 2 to 12 years of age with an average cow age of 48 months.
 In addition, replacement females are raised from birth to 8 months of age at the facility, then they go to another MSU farm, Kellogg Biological Station, from 8 m - 22 m.
 About 2 months before giving birth for the fist time, the heifers are brought back to the campus dairy.
 The herd is registered with the Holstein Association.
-Unless needed for research, all male calves are sold soon after birth.
+Unless needed for research, all male calves are sold to other farms.
 All milk is sold through Michigan Milk Producers Association, a milk-handling cooperative.

 Most animals receive a total mixed ration (TMR) based on their nutritional requirements for growth, production, and stage of lactation: